 This is a ranking of colleges and universities based solely on the popularity of their Natural Resource Management program.
 Read the methodology here.

-Ohio State University - Main Campus is one of the best schools in the United States for Natural Resource Management.
-With more than 20,000 undergraduates, this institution is one of the biggest schools in the country.
+It's hard to beat St Petersburg College if you wish to study Natural Resource Management.
+With more than 20,000 students, this institution is one of the largest schools in the country.

 Even if you're not from Florida, you won't feel as if you're the odd one out at this school.
 Around 0.8% of undergraduates are from out-of-state.
 This institution tries to keep costs affordable for students.
 In fact, the average student leaves the college with just $21,188 in student loans.
 The scorecard can give you a fantastic overview of St Petersburg College.

 Any student pursuing a degree in Natural Resource Management needs to check out The University of Tennessee - Martin.
 This is a wonderful option for students who opt for the charms of a compact college town.

 At least 63.0% of the teachers at UT Martin are full time, so they have lots of time to work with their students.
 For those who would like to carry on after earning a bachelor's degree, this school has graduate programs available.
 If you're considering learning more, you can see all of The University of Tennessee - Martin's rankings here.

 Everglades University is among your top options if you want to study Natural Resource Management.
 Boca Raton, Florida is an appropriate location for individuals who get pleasure from the busy city life.